 The first step in negotiating a settlement for a car accident or personal injury claim is calculating a reasonable amount of money you would accept to give up your legal claim.
-Most insurance companies and injury attorneys rely on one formula or another to get a starting point for settlement talks.
+Most insurance companies and injury attorneys rely on one injury settlement formula or another to get a starting point for settlement talks.
 This is true for a bodily injury claim in a car accident case, a slip and fall injury claim, or any other personal injury case.

 After you enter your numbers and click "Calculate," the two dollar figures you see above the "Your Total Settlement Estimate" field represent the two main types of damages that arise in the majority of injury cases: economic losses (called "special" damages) and non-economic losses (called "general" damages).
 In any injury-related insurance claim, or even a personal injury lawsuit filed in civil court, the losses suffered by the person who has been injured can be placed into one of these two categories.